The Advice Service is here for you today call us on 02392843478

 General Misconduct

-• Violent, indecent, disorderly, threatening, or offensive behaviour or language;
+• Violent, indecent, disorderly, threatening, or offensive behaviour or language

-• Bullying and harassment;
+• Bullying and harassment

-• Failure to provide complete and accurate information on the student application or registration form.
+• Failure to provide complete and accurate information on the student application or registration form

 Academic Misconduct

-• Failure to comply with the General Rules for the Conduct of Examinations;
+• Failure to comply with the General Rules for the Conduct of Examinations

-• Any attempt to complete an assessment by means considered to be unfair;
+• Any attempt to complete an assessment by means considered to be unfair

-• Plagiarism as defined in the Examination and Assessment Regulations;
+• Plagiarism as defined in the Examination and Assessment Regulations

-• Failure to provide an electronic copy of an assessment when requested;
+• Failure to provide an electronic copy of an assessment when requested

-If you wish to raise an allegation yourself, you will need to contact the relevant Authorised person (usually the student's Head of Department).
+If you wish to raise an allegation yourself, you will need to contact the relevant Authorised Person (usually the student's Head of Department).
 The Advice Service can help identify who this would be.

 • Provide evidence to support your case

-• May include your preferred outcome
+• Include your preferred outcome

 Phase 1 - Early Intervention